-Self management means that YOU keep track of YOUR blood sugar and take an active part in the treatment of YOUR diabetes.
-This is important because so many things you do in your daily life affect your blood sugar.
-You are the one who takes the daily insulin injections.
-You decide when and what to eat.
-You choose how much and when to exercise.
+Self Management means that YOU keep track of YOUR blood glucose and take an active part in the treatment of YOUR diabetes.
+This is important because so many things you do in your daily life affect your blood glucose.

-Before you got diabetes your pancreas kept your blood sugar within the normal range by producing the right amount of insulin at the right time.
-Now, YOU must do what your body once did automatically.
+Before you developed diabetes your pancreas kept your blood glucose within the normal range by producing the right amount of insulin at the right time.
+Now, YOU must help your body do what it once did automatically.
 You will not be alone.
 Your diabetes care team will help and support you.
 But YOU are the main person to treat YOUR diabetes.

 It takes effort to learn about and use the tools of self management.
 You cannot learn this just by reading about it.
 Learning by doing is a must.
 It takes time and practice and requires that you work closely with your doctor and other members of your diabetes care team.
 They’ll guide you to maintain the best possible blood glucose control.
 The HSE and ourselves have excellent education courses that empowers you.

-You benefit from good blood sugar control, because it can make you feel better in your daily life.
-When your blood sugar is either too low or too high, you’ll feel sick, tired and uncomfortable.
-Good blood sugar control also helps to prevent long-term complications from diabetes.
+You benefit from good blood glucose control, because it can make you feel better in your daily life.
+When your blood glucose is either too low or too high, you may feel unwell, tired and uncomfortable.
+Good blood glucose control also helps to prevent long-term complications from diabetes.

 Exactly how often and when to test varies among individuals.
 It depends on your particular reasons for testing.
-If you use each blood sugar reading to adjust your next insulin and diet, then you need to test before each insulin injection and each meal.
+If you use each blood glucose reading to adjust your next insulin injection and diet, then you need to test before each insulin injection and each meal.
 Talk with your diabetes care team about what is best for you.
-To make good decisions about your treatment, it is also helpful to test before and after exercise, whenever you suspect that your blood sugar is low or high and when you are ill.
+To make good decisions about your treatment, it is also helpful to test before and after exercise, whenever you suspect that your blood glucose is low or high and when you are ill.
 If you are prescribed certain medication, or insulin to help manage your diabetes, then you must always check your blood glucose before you drive a car or operate machinery.

 A diary is a good way to keep track of your blood glucose readings and any questions you might want to ask your diabetes team at your next review.
 It may enable you and your diabetes care team to treat your diabetes more effectively.
-Enter your blood sugar readings in the diary, along with the date and time of testing.
-Be sure to note the dose and type of insulin and presence of ketones.
-It’s a good idea to make personal notes about things that may have affected your blood sugar, how you felt about it and what you did to keep your blood sugar under control.
-This is all valuable information that you can use to make decisions about your insulin dose.
+Enter your blood glucose readings in the diary, along with the date and time of testing.
+It’s a good idea to make personal notes about things that may have affected your blood glucose, how you felt about it and what you did to keep your blood glucose under control.
+This is all valuable information that you can use to make decisions about your diabetes management.
 Always take your diary to appointments with your diabetes care team.